12 November 2024

 Step 2: Detect The Source

-After you’ve ensured that your family members are at a safe distance, it’s time to go to the source of the gas leak and turn it off to prevent the constant leaking of the gas.
+Once you’ve evacuated people as per the instructions above, it’s time to go to the source of the gas leak and turn it off to prevent the constant leaking of the gas.

 Raid your kitchen and turn off the LPG gas cylinder or the gas metre, whatever you’re using as the cooking gas.
 Plus, try to switch off all power sources and electrical appliances to avoid any electrical sparks that can lead to massive fire damage.

 Step 3: Call For Help

-If you live in Sydney, always contact professional gas fitters in Sydney, and wait for them to come and assess the situation.
+Once this is done, wait for them to come and assess the situation.
 It might be a good idea to look for alternative living accommodations till the gas leak at your house is fixed.

 What To Do If You Can Smell Gas Outside?